Scouring (textiles): Etymology

-The term "scouring" refers to the "act of cleaning with a rubbing action.
+The term "scouring" refers to the "act of cleaning with a rubbing action".

 History

 Textile manufacturing was once an everyday household activity.
-In Europe, women were often involved in manufacturing manufacturing.
+In Europe, women were often involved in textile manufacturing.
 They used to spin, weave, process, and finish the products they needed at home.
 In the pre-industrial era, scouring (wool scouring) was a part of the fulling process of cloth making, in which the cloths were cleaned, and then milled (a thickening process).
 Fulling used to be done by pounding the woolen cloth with a club, or by the fuller's feet or hands.
 This process was associated with waulking songs, which were sung by women in the Scottish Gaelic tradition to set the pace.

 Earliest scouring agents

 Scouring agents are the cleaning agents that remove the impurities from the textiles during the scouring process.
-While these are now industraialy-produced, scouring agents were once produced locally; lant or stale urine and lixivium, a solution of alkaline salts extracted from wood ashes, were among the earliest scouring agents.
+While these are now industrially-produced, scouring agents were once produced locally; lant or stale urine and lixivium, a solution of alkaline salts extracted from wood ashes, were among the earliest scouring agents.
 Lant, which contains ammonium carbonate, was used to scour the wool.